Deepshika-Maryala/Domino-s-Pizza-Analysis/README.md

 ```sql
 Select (sum(quantity)/count(distinct(order_id))) as Average pizzas per order from pizza_sales;
 ```
+### Insights And Findings:
+- Sales have been highest mainly on friday and saturday in evenings.
+- Large size pizza has contributes to maximum sales and total orders.
 ### Analyzes Metrics:
 - Total Revenue
 - Total Pizza Sold